U.K. interest rates hiked for first time in 10 years

 Wages have also been squeezed and the housing market has slowed.

+"It has been a long 10 years since the base rate last went up, so today represents the first time many U.K. borrowers will have ever experienced an increase in their mortgage payments," said Simon Gammon of Knight Frank Finance.

-The worry is that hiking rates too early will cause economic growth to slow further.
+The worry is that hiking rates and putting consumers under more pressure could cause economic growth to slow further.

-The rate hike is a sign that rising prices outweigh other concerns inside the Bank of England.
+The rate hike is a sign, however, that rising prices outweigh other concerns inside the Bank of England.
 At 3%, inflation is firmly above the central bank's official 2% target, and a rate hike would help cool things down.

+The Bank of England said in a statement that it expects inflation to peak above 3% in November before diminishing over the next year.

+"The bank is on a tightrope, it wants to dampen down inflation and consumer borrowing without knocking out the U.K. consumer," said Ian Stewart, chief economist at Deloitte.

+The central bank also noted that effective monetary policy won't be enough to counteract the negative effects of Brexit.

+"Monetary policy cannot prevent either the necessary real adjustment as the U.K. moves towards its new international trading arrangements or the weaker real income growth that is likely to accompany that adjustment over the next few years," it said.

 U.K. interest rates remain at very low levels despite the hike.
-As recently as 2007, the central bank's key rate had been set at 5.75%.
+As recently as 2007, the key rate had been set at 5.75%.

 Related: Why business is beginning to panic about Brexit